-NICK EICHER, HOST: It’s time to talk business, markets, and the economy with financial analyst and adviser David Bahnsen.
-He’s head of the wealth management firm The Bahnsen Group and he’s here now.
+NICK EICHER, HOST: All right time now to talk business markets and the economy with financial analyst and advisor David Bahnsen.
+David is head of the wealth management firm, the Bahnsen group.
+And he is here now.
+David, good morning.

-DAVID BAHNSEN: Well, good morning Nick, good to be with you.
+DAVID BAHNSEN: Good morning, Nick.
+Good to be with you.

 WORLD Radio transcripts are created on a rush deadline.
 This text may not be in its final form and may be updated or revised in the future.
 Accuracy and availability may vary.
 The authoritative record of WORLD Radio programming is the audio record.